MatthewYeend/Prevent-Destructive-Commands/README.md

 ## Compatibility

-This package is compatible with Laravel 9, 10, and 11.
+This package is compatible with Laravel 10, 11, and 12.

 ---

 ## Registration
-### Laravel 9 and 10
+### Laravel  10
-For Laravel 9 and 10, the service provider is automatically registered via Laravel's package discovery.
+For Laravel 10, the service provider is automatically registered via Laravel's package discovery.
 No additional steps are required.

-### Laravel 11
+### Laravel 11 and 12
-Laravel 11 introduces stricter service provider registration.
-You need to manually register the service provider in the `config/app.php` file:
+For Laravel 11 and 12, you need to manually register the service provider in the `config/app.php` file:
 1. Open the `config/app.php` file.
 2. Add the service provider to the providers array:
 ```bash